Use this link to access our Trail Finder app.

 Location, Parking: Access to the trails can be obtained in three locations:

-- From River Point: Park at River Point, then take the perimeter trail to the bridge crossing the West Branch.
+- 63 Gray Road: Park at River Point, then take the perimeter trail to the bridge crossing the West Branch.
 Proceed upriver.

-- From the High School: Park at the rear of the high school and following the access road to the rear of the property.
+- 52 Woodville Road: Park at the rear of the high school and following the access road to the rear of the property.
 Turn left along the power line; the trail enters the woods on the right.

 Property Description: Over 110 acres of mostly forested river corridor property along the East Branch of the Piscatqua River from River Point to the school campus has been protected by the Falmouth Land Trust.
 Scenic trails, approximately 3 miles in length, provide access to the river.

 Natural Features: In addition to the usual variety of plants and animals found in Maine woods, the corridor and stream are home to beaver, snapping turtles, ducks and other aquatic wildlife.
 Eagles or osprey may occasionally be seen fishing in the river.
 Click here for photos of some of the natural features that the McCrann/McLaughlin Preserve has to offer.